- For Children

 Subcutaneous Immunotherapy (SCIT), also known as "allergy shots," is commonly employed by mainstream allergist in an attempt to desensitize the body to the allergens it is reacting too.
 This procedure involves a series of injections for a minimum of six months with maintenance injections over the next 3 - 5 years.
 These shots may cause the same allergic reactions that they are attempting to prevent.
 More recently an oral version of this procedure, Sublingual Immunotherapy (SLIT), has been developed in Europe.
 Although not yet approved in the USA, it is being used here by some doctors.
 However, this is not unlike homeopathic desensitization (see below) which can accomplish the same goal without side effects.

 There are several nutrients which are quite helpful when it comes to allergy.
-Vitamin C of course is a staple of the natural armamentarium and helps strengthen the body's defenses.
-Others helpful nutrients include the herbs Butterbur and Stinging Nettle, the antioxidant Quercetin, the carotenoids (beta-carotene, a Vitamin A precursor for example) and omega-3 fatty acids as found in fish oil, flax seed and walnuts.
+Vitamin C, of course, is a staple of the natural armamentarium and helps strengthen the body's defenses.
+It also acts as a natural antihistamine.
+Others helpful nutrients include the antioxidant Quercetin, found in high amounts in cauliflower and also prevents the release of histamine; the carotenoids (beta-carotene, a Vitamin A precursor for example) found in green leafy vegetables and inhibit the release of histamine.
+Omega-3 fatty acids as found in fish oil, flax seeds and walnuts help to calm allergic reactions.

 There are many different homeopathic remedies which address various allergy symptoms but their selection is based on an individual analysis of the symptoms being expressed which can be confusing without the assistance of an experienced homeopathic practitioner.
 This is why I developed Dr. Garber’s Natural Solutions EnviroDefense.
 It is formulated to address the root cause of the allergic response and therefore covers a wide range of allergic symptoms from many different causes while producing no side effects.